tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

 Continue to the "Why Pandas?" slides, and highlight the following:

-* Since spreadsheets appeared in [1969 when the plant budgeting operations of AT&T first used LANPAR](http://www.renepardo.com/), through [VisiCalc in 1970](https://en.wikipedia.org/wiki/VisiCalc) to [Microsoft Excel in 1987](https://en.wikipedia.org/wiki/Microsoft_Excel), they transformed finance and quants analysis forever.
+* Since spreadsheets first appeared in [1969 when the plant budgeting operations of AT&T first used LANPAR](http://www.renepardo.com/), then again with [VisiCalc in 1970](https://en.wikipedia.org/wiki/VisiCalc) and again with [Microsoft Excel in 1987](https://en.wikipedia.org/wiki/Microsoft_Excel), they have transformed finance and quants analysis forever.

 * However, as the volume and complexity of data has increased significantly, spreadsheets are now limited when it comes to data analysis.